 This summer I’m introducing the Hampton Court collection into our guest bedroom, also by Schweitzer Linen.
 I’m going with all-white luxurious bedding and this bedding fits the bill beautifully!

 Are You Enjoying this Post?

 Save it to your favorite Pinterest board or Bookmark it for future reference!

 Coastal Grandmother Styling Tips

-- Combine the elements of old with the new.
-For example, an heirloom or hand made quilt paired with today’s more classic bedding styles.
+- Combine the elements of the old with the new.
+For example, an heirloom or handmade quilt paired with today’s more classic bedding styles.
 Check out this post, How to Fold and Display Heirloom Quilts.

 - Let me introduce you to the coziest blankets ever, made right here in Maine by ChappyWrap.
 The patterns are so “New England” and created for cozying up in front of a fire in the fireplace, hanging outside at the fire pit, a night on the beach, or at the base of any coastal bed.
 You are going to love them!

 - Collect old-fashioned items from days gone by at your local thrift shop, flea markets, antique stores, Etsy, and more.
 You may enjoy the post How to Vintage Shop Online and My Favorite Second-Hand Shops from Vermont to Maine.